Leonard514/FastPage/_posts/2023-05-11-javascriptnotes.md

 toc: true
 comments: true
 layout: post
-title: April 28 Github Lesson
+title: JavaScript Lesson
-description: Includes all the important stuffs about Github and Git
+description: Includes all the important stuffs about JavaScript
 ---

 JavaScript is most important web dev language.
 Need to do the hacks